google/euphonia/audiotool/design/design.md

 ## **Consent Assurance**
 Whenever the user starts a recording session, and whenever it's been more than 8 hours since the last check, the user's applicable consents are checked to confirm that still match the latest consent configuration.
 If the user has never agreed to one of the consents, or if their agreement matches a version that's been superseded, then the GUI prompts the user to consent again before they continue recording.

+## **Consent Document Storage**
+To support arbitrarily long HTML documents as consents, these are stored in a GCS bucket instead of in Firestore.
+The files are names with the consent ID and version so that they're programmatically retrievable for a given Firestore entity by path name.

+## **Image Task Storage**
+Similarly, in order to support response type tasks which involve an image prompt, we store task images in a GCS bucket instead of in Firestore.
+The files are names with the taskset ID and task ID so that they're programmatically retrievable for a given Firestore entity by path name.

 ## **Counters and stats**
 Counting queries in Firestore aren't efficient, so displaying how many users have assigned or recorded tasks would amount to full-database-scans on every page view of the taskset screen.
 Maintaining counter objects can result in contention (limit 1 write per second), and bulk assignment can result in enlisting too many counter objects in a transaction (limit 500).
 To address these limits, some denormalization will be needed, but this introduces consistency risks.
 Here are the counters we support (or could support).